JacquelynGarcia/JacquelynGarcia/README.md

 - 💬 Ask me about anything and everything **D A T A**.
 - 😄 Pronouns: She/Her/Ella
 - 🌴 Location: San Diego, CA
-- ⚡ Fun fact: Known for my data skills *and* my Italian wedding soup – the best of both worlds!
+- ⚡ Fun fact: Known for my chocolate chip banana bread *and* my Italian wedding soup – the best of both worlds!

 ## Connect with Me